psean21c/App-Connect/document/buildBackendService.md

         - port needs to be updated according to your env. (port:'5433')
     - Step 3: Run the Service
         - $ nodemon cis_service.js
+        - $ npm install -g nodemon     # in order to run 'nodemon' command

 #### How to run REST API using Postman